JuanM04/portfolio/docs/the-cloc/day-0.md

 title: "Day 0 — Pilot Episode"
 ---

 **The Cloc** is a alarm clock that doesn't show you the time.
-Unbelivable, right?
+Unbelievably, right?
 Actually, you only see light from a wood box.
 This light changes its color depending on how much time is left to the pre-established time (a.k.a. the *ring time*)

 When the *ring time* happens, a Spotify song will be played.
 This song will be played for a few seconds and will turn off automatically.
 No buttons.